-The Foundations curriculum covers four areas of compelling contemporary interest to American Jews: Peoplehood, Faith, Practice, and Ethics.
+The Foundations curriculum covers four areas of compelling contemporary interest to North American Jews: Peoplehood, Faith, Practice, and Ethics.
 Classes on these topics can be deployed in linear fashion to think through, for example, Jewish attitudes to ethics, or in modular fashion to deal with issues that have an impact on our communities such as charity, climate change or democracy.

 Hartman faculty bring these topics to partners and help prepare educators to work through insights, framing, and enduring questions with participants.